plausible/website/_articles/we-dedicate-5-of-our-gross-revenue-to-environmental-causes-and-open-source-software.md

 ### Open source software projects

-On the open source side of things, we want to donate to the projects we stand on the shoulders of.
+On the open source side of things, we want to donate to the giants whose shoulders we stand on.
 The full list of projects remains to be decided.

 Running an open source project, we're very aware of how tough it is to [pay your rent](https://plausible.io/blog/open-source-funding) when the only accepted funding model is donations.
 Maintaining open source software is a thankless, time-consuming job.
 We released our code on GitHub and made it easy to self-host on principle, not because it's a profitable business.